 Increased Health Risks

-Smoking is widely recognized by health professionals and a life insurance company alike as a major risk factor for serious diseases.
+Smoking is widely recognized by health professionals and life insurance companies alike as a major risk factor for serious diseases.
 Let’s explore how these health risks translate into higher Whole Life Insurance Premiums:

 Tom’s Realization